 If you’ve seen the classic Disney film Fantasia, one of the Flatiron district’s new residents may look familiar to you.
 Hippo Ballerina, created by artist Bjørn Okholm Skaarup, is a bronze statue of a Hippo wearing a Tutu, standing over fifteen feet high, and weighing two and one-half tons.
 Installed on the east side of the Flatiron Building during the first week of September, the monumental artwork was formerly installed at Lincoln Center, but has been without a home since it was removed from that location in October, 2017.
-Kids especially seem to love it.
-If you’re looking for locations to snap unique souvenir photos from your trip to NYC, add this one to your list.
-The new installation of the statue was made possible through NYC DOT Art & Event Programming, Cavalier Galleries and the Flatiron Partnership.

 Is it likely that these visually engaging playground slides, which resemble two of NYCs best loved architectural masterpieces, would exist anywhere outside of the Big Apple?
 Probably not.
 Continue reading Iconic NYC Skyscrapers Playground Equipment

 If you are like me, you have a ton of jewelry, but not enough jewelry storage for the pieces that you like to wear every day.
 Here is a great solution: the Landmark Ring Holder and jewelry dish.
 These beautiful ceramic dishes designed to look like your favorite iconic structures are space saving enough to fit on your bedside table or dresser top, but big enough to hold your bling!